Alta Rockefeller Prentice

-Alta Rockefeller Prentice (April 12, 1871 – June 21, 1962) was an American philanthropist and socialite, daughter of Standard Oil co-founder John D. Rockefeller.
+Alta Rockefeller Prentice (April 12, 1871 – June 21, 1962) was an American philanthropist and socialite.
+Her parents were Standard Oil co-founder John D. Rockefeller and Laura Spelman Rockefeller.

 Early life

-Alta was born on April 12, 1871 in Cleveland in Cuyahoga County, Ohio.
+Alta was born on April 12, 1871, in Cleveland in Cuyahoga County, Ohio.
 She was the third daughter of John Davison Rockefeller (1839–1937) and Laura Celestia "Cettie" (née Spelman) Rockefeller (1839–1915).
 Among her siblings was Bessie Rockefeller, who married psychologist Charles Augustus Strong; Edith Rockefeller, who married Harold Fowler McCormick; and John D. Rockefeller Jr., who married Abby Aldrich and Martha Baird.
 Her father was a founder of the Standard Oil Company and, later in life, became a prominent philanthropist.

 Inheritance

 In 1917, her father gifted 12,000 shares of Standard Oil of Indiana (today known as Amoco), worth approximately $9,000,000 (equivalent to $ today), to a trust fund with Alta receiving the income except for $30,000 directed to her husband.
 By 1930, the original 12,000 shares had turned into 356,000 shares through stock splits and dividends paid with stocks.